James Moore (Continental Army officer): Early life and family

 James Moore was born in New Hanover Precinct in the Cape Fear region of the Carolinas in about 1737.
 His family had extensive landholdings at Rocky Point, located at a bend in the Cape Fear River about 15 mi north of Wilmington.
 He was the son of Maurice Moore I, and his second wife, Mary Porter.
 His older brother, also named Maurice Moore II, would go on to become a Patriot political leader in North Carolina during the American Revolution.
 His sister, Rebecca Moore, would marry a Revolutionary War leader, militia General John Ashe.

-Moore was, through his father's side, a grandson of Governor James Moore, who was governor of the Province of Carolina when North and South Carolina were single colony.
+Moore was, through his father's side, a grandson of Governor James Moore, who was governor of the Province of Carolina.
 Maurice Moore had championed settlement of the Cape Fear region under Governor George Burrington.
 Additionally, Moore's uncle, Colonel James Moore, was a military leader during the Yamasee War.
 Moore's nephew, Alfred Moore, served in the Continental Army under Moore's command and would go on to become an Associate Justice of the United States Supreme Court.
 Moore's niece, Mary, would later marry Moore's Continental Army colleague Francis Nash.

 Moore's extended relatives constituted the single most powerful family in the region, and were known by local settlers simply as "the Family".
 His nine aunts and uncles, and seventeen siblings and cousins on his father's side, married into other affluent families, developing a strong network in the region that perpetuated their wealth and influence, and increased their slaveholdings in each successive generation.
 By the time of the American Revolution, six of the ten largest slaveholders in the lower Cape Fear region were in some way related to Moore.
 The Moore family relied on the production of naval stores and lumber, as the lower Cape Fear was unsuited to mass cultivation of more profitable products and crops like rice and indigo.

 One early description of Moore states that he spent his early years on his father's plantation until that tract was sold in 1761.
 In his adulthood, Moore married Anna Ivey, with whom he had two sons and two daughters, all of whom survived him at his death.
 One son, James Moore Jr., would serve in the American Revolutionary War as a lieutenant before being permanently disabled by wounds received at the Battle of Eutaw Springs.